Yandex Cloud

 Management console

-1. In the management console, select the folder that will contain your leased server.
+1. In the management console, select the folder where you want to lease a server.

 2. Go to BareMetal.